Mike-4-prog/Mandy-Bikeshares_sql/README.md

 ### TOOLS AND TASKS
 - Excel:Dataset was first opened in excel for review and familiarization ofcolumns and rows
-- SQL:  A new database was created in the MICROSOFT SQL SERVER MANAGEMENT STUDIO (SSMS), from which the datasets was imported as a flat file.
+- SQL:  A new database was created in the MICROSOFT SQL SERVER MANAGEMENT STUDIO (SSMS), from which the dataset was imported as a flat file.
-- POWERBI: Dynamic charts and dasboard was created in the microsoft PowerBI through connections from SQL Database.
+- POWERBI: Dynamic charts and REPORTS were created in the microsoft PowerBI through connections from SQL Database.

 ### PRE-ANALYSIS ACTIONS
 - Joining Tables: The Bike_share_yr_0 and Bike_share_yr_1 tables were joined by performing a full  join.
 - CTEs: Common table expressions (CTEs) was used as the main block of SQL code to perform all the processes and exploratory analysis.
 - Desired Columns: All columns needed for the analysis were also selected below the CTE, while also adding the Cost table in the same block

  ### PERFORMANCE METRICS
-  - Profit and Revenue Trends:Progressive Increase from year 2021 to 2022
+  - Profit and Revenue Trends:Progressive Increase from year 2021 to 2022, with almost $4M made.
+  - Price Increase: Over 25% observable increase.
   - Seasonal Revenue: Steady increase from season 1 to 3.
   - Rider Demographics: Over 80% registered users compared to casual users.